odykon/Neurofuzzy_NTUA-matlab/README.md

 ---

-## Lab 1 — Fuzzy Control & Lyapunov Stability
+## Lab 1 — Fuzzy Control & Lyapunov Stability (Non-Linear PD Control)

 **Ex.1:** Mamdani FIS to bring a train to rest at a station.
 Inputs are position and velocity; output is a throttle/brake signal.
 The controller is an instance of **nonlinear PD control** — position acts as the P term and velocity as the D term, with fuzzy rules encoding state-dependent gains.
 The lack of an I term is why a constant disturbance force requires explicit rule extensions.
 Requires Fuzzy Logic Toolbox + Simulink.